mejri02/desea-Bot/README.md

 ## ⚠️ Disclaimer

 This bot is intended for personal use only.
-Use responsibly and in accordance with Desea's Terms of Service.
+Use responsibly and in accordance with DeepSea's Terms of Service.
 The author is not responsible for any account bans or loss of rewards.

 ---